WJW (TV): Bankruptcy and takeover by Ronald Perelman

 Investor Ronald Perelman, regarded as a corporate raider and the owner of Revlon and Marvel Entertainment, purchased majority control of SCI Television, including WJW-TV, on February 17, 1993, pushing Gillett out entirely.
 The transaction came through a bankruptcy court-approved Chapter 11 reorganization: Perelman's holding company MacAndrews & Forbes made a $100 million investment in SCI, which was still burdened by $1.3 billion in debt, in exchange for 53 percent of its equity.
 WTVT was also included.
 After the deal closed, SCI was folded into Perelman's New World Entertainment and renamed New World Communications.
 This was one of several deals Perelman made in rapid succession, as he then purchased a stake in Genesis Entertainment via Four Star Television and directly purchased infomercial producer Guthy-Renker.

 Perelman's takeover of SCI set off speculation regarding the station group's future with CBS, including using them to test future syndicated programming or to form a new network.
-The previous June, CBS announced a change in compensation for affiliates, owing to a $200 million financial shortfall for the network: affiliates, including WJW, were now being asked to repay as much of 25 percent of the money provided by CBS and also had to pay CBS in order to air specific programs.
+The previous June, CBS announced a change in compensation for affiliates, owing to a $200 million financial shortfall for the network: affiliates, including WJW, were now being asked to repay as much as 25 percent of the money provided by CBS and also had to pay CBS in order to air specific programs.
 This came as WJW was already facing "several hundred thousand dollars" in decreased revenue.
 Dominic continued to reiterate support for CBS, saying, "[t]hey are the only network whose only business is the business of broadcasting" and "I think the country would suffer greatly if the network-affiliate system ever goes away".
 When CBS debuted Late Show with David Letterman in August 1993, WJW delayed the show until midnight in favor of Murphy Brown reruns, which netted more revenue from local advertising.

 [B]uilding something from the ground up is more fun.
 The challenge is to take the people we had at 5 and blending them here at 8, with people like [Dick] Goddard, Carl Monday, Tom Meyer, Neil Zurcher—I have all these wonderful weapons at my disposal.